hubertrybka/serifs/README.md

     python bayesian_search.py

 **IMPORTANT**
-Be sure to provide the path to the model weights file, and the desired number of samples to be generated in `config_files/search_config`
+Be sure to provide the path to the model (SVC) file, and the desired number of samples to be generated in `config_files/search_config.ini`
 Other parameters can be set according to needs:

 For more info about the bayesian optimization process and the choice of non-default parameters refer to